By Ed Wilson, CEO, Autologyx.

 Basic.
 A comprehensive strategy is not always necessary if you’re just getting started.
 You might spend a few hours configuring a simple workflow with a tool you already have; or after watching some YouTube tutorials figure out how to do something small but meaningful to help you or your team in MS365.

-At this level templated solutions are your friend – they’ll get most of the job done and allow you to get started quickly.
+At this level templated solutions are your friend – they’ll get most of the job done and allow you to get started quickly to one of the best remote jobs in town.
 Once your requirements evolve with experience (you won’t always understand them fully upfront), you can replace these early efforts with more bespoke or complex solutions if necessary.

 There shouldn’t be too much ‘change management’ required if the user group is small, but if it is a broader initiative, find a willing test group of a few key users with a regular cadence to provide feedback, fine-hone requirements and later help foster adoption within the broader user group.

 Measuring success can be challenging when starting out: there is little data available to quantify a baseline, and estimates form the backbone of your RoI until you build the data up over time.
 To some degree, users impacted by workflow and automation, however basic, should feel a significant improvement – so at this level calculable RoI is great, but a close second would be vocal support from those whose bugbear process has just been dramatically shortcut.

 Intermediate.
 The resources will start to extend to include business analysts, process specialists, and technical experts.
 Within all but the biggest corporates, such resources would need to be made available to the legal department.
 Fortunately, law firms are now also hiring more of these skillsets, and service providers focused on the delivery and technical aspects of workflow automation are springing up to meet such needs.